-Tables 4A and 4B provide results that attempt to decompose the ROE outcome variable into components that can be attributable to profitable and unprofitable enterprises.
-The aim is to explore potential mechanisms that may be driving the baseline results.
+Tables 4A and 4B decompose the ROE outcome variable into components that can be attributable to profitable and unprofitable enterprises.
 For each observation cell profits are recorded in the data volumes for successful (i.e., positive net profit) and unsuccessful (i.e., negative net profit) enterprises.
 Tables 4A and 4B report estimates from regressions where the dependent variable, ROE, is calculated using profits for each group of enterprises separately.
-Because of this decomposition, the coefficients on the limited and unlimited partnership dummy variables in Tables 4A and 4B sum to equal the coefficients in Table 3.

 The first four columns of Tables 4A and 4B show that profitable and unprofitable enterprises account for approximately equivalent contributions to the generation of the results in Table 3.
 For example, the coefficient on the limited partnership dummy in Table 4A, column 1 is -2.18 when only the net profits of profitable enterprises are included in the calculation of the numerator of equation (1) and -2.30 in Table 4B, column 1 when only the net losses of unprofitable enterprises are included.
 These estimates sum to the coefficient of -4.48 in Table 3 column 1.
-However, introducing controls for leverage, capital and fixed effects reveals key differences across the specifications.
+However, introducing controls for leverage, capital, and fixed effects reveals key differences across the specifications.
 In columns 5 to 11 of Table 4A the coefficients are mostly large, negative and statistically significant, whereas they are small and almost always fail to clear thresholds for statistical significance in Table 4B.
 This implies that the differences in ROE by organizational form in Table 3 are being driven largely by the differences present in profitable enterprises.
 These results would be consistent with superior entrepreneurs selecting joint stock status, or joint stock status facilitating ROE gains.
 Loss making enterprises are statistically indistinguishable from one another by ROE across the different organizational forms.

-Finally, Table 5 introduces matching estimates in order to test the robustness of the baseline results contained in Table 3 against confounds due to the implicit weighting of observations in the OLS linear framework.
+Finally, Table 5 introduces matching estimates.
 Whereas the baseline OLS estimates assume that the groups of enterprises by organizational form are balanced in their observable characteristics, matching relaxes that particular assumption so that only closely comparable observations determine the calculation of the relative ROE difference.
-Given variation in the distribution of capital in Figure 8, and the fact that capital has a large and statistically significant effect on ROE in Table 3, matching on observables has some advantages from the standpoint of inference.